Load Balancing Using Sparse Communication: The Communication-Approximation Link

 \subsection{RT-r}

 The communication requirement of RT-$r$ is deterministic, such that each server sends messages at a constant rate $r_i$.
-The approximation quality however, is harder to characterize and depends on the approximation algorithm.
+The maximal approximation error however, is harder to characterize and depends on the approximation algorithm.
 We proceed with an informal discussion.

 If the basic approximation algorithm is used (see Definition \ref{def:basic}), then the approximation error is given in \eqref{eq:error of basic}

 namely, the number of departures since the last message.
 This quantity depends on how many jobs were initially in the queue, how many jobs arrived to it and what their service time requirements were.
 If we assume Assumption \ref{ass1}, such that jobs have i.i.d.~service times requirements with mean $1/\mu_i$, then the number of departures can roughly grow at most linearly at a rate of $\mu_i$.